TN8: Private channel under Carlos Briceño (1992-2009)

-In early 1994, the channel broadcast between 3:30pm and 11pm.
-At the time, 15% of the content was news and 10% current affairs programming.
-When the channel launched, this occupied 53% of the schedule.
-Three quarters of the programming were international.
-The channel, like Canal 4, was unaffiliated to ATELCAP, meaning that it obtained foreign programming illegally by satellite, without the license of the producers.
-Telenica also avoided the broadcast of telenovelas and TV series.
-The reach of the channel was limited to urban areas in and around Managua.
+In early 1994, TN8 broadcast between 3:30 pm and 11 pm.
+At this time, approximately 15% of programming was news and 10% focused on current affairs.
+At launch, these categories occupied 53% of the schedule.
+In 1994, 75% of the programming was international in origin.
+Like Canal 4, TN8 was unaffiliated to ATELCAP and obtained foreign programming via satellite, without licensing rights from the producers.
+TN8 also avoided broadcasting telenovelas and TV series.
+The channel's reach was limited to urban areas in and around Managua.